 1. Introduction

-Visual Studio Code supports the development of C#
+Visual Studio Code supports the development of C# applications using:

-language extensions and- the
+C#language extensions and- the

-Software Development Kit (SDK).
+.NETSoftware Development Kit (SDK).

-Platform and Visual Studio Code Extensions
+2. .NET Platform and Visual Studio Code Extensions

-, F#, or Visual Basic). - It is used to develop & run applications cross-platform (for Windows, macOS, and Linux) - It includes software languages and code libraries. - The .NET
+.NET is a an open-source developer platform to develop applications (in C#, F#, or Visual Basic). - It is used to develop & run applications cross-platform (for Windows, macOS, and Linux) - It includes software languages and code libraries. - The .NET platform provides a runtime environment for running applications.

 2.1 .NET Runtime Explained

-runtime is the: - code library - required to run your C# applications - also known as Common Language Runtime, or CLR.
+The .NET runtime is the: - code library - required to run your C# applications - also known as Common Language Runtime, or CLR.

 The .NET runtime isn't required to WRITE C# code,